 Winter can be a long season to get through for baseball fans without any games.
 But luckily SF Giants fans get to start each new season early with the annual Fan Fest, an event that allows you to meet the players, get their autographs, pick up new merchandise, and play catch on the field.

 The Giants Fan Fest takes place in February.
 It is one of the signals that winter is finally coming to an end and baseball season is soon to start.
-Head over to AT&T Park on the water in SoMa, just south of the Bay Bridge, to enjoy the festivities.
+Head over to Oracle Park on the water in SoMa, just south of the Bay Bridge, to enjoy the festivities.